-- Paper token analogy - Say the store is going to close in 20 min. and they noticed too many people are waiting - They may announce that they will serve up to token #72 and people having tokens after that may leave now - If the last token pulled is 92, then people with tokens #73 to #92 will leave - If the last token pulled is #32, then people with tokens #73 to #99 and #00 to #32 will leave - Because of the circular nature of the tokens/ROB FIFO mechanism, one cannot simply compare his token with #72 to decide whether to stay or leave - Leave if you are more than 20 people away from current person being served (i.e. #52)
+- Paper token analogy - Say the store is going to close in 20 min. and they noticed too many people are waiting - They may announce that they will serve up to token #72 and people having tokens after that may leave now - If the last token pulled is 92, then people with tokens #73 to #92 will leave - If the last token pulled is #32, then people with tokens and will leave - Because of the circular nature of the tokens/ROB FIFO mechanism, one cannot simply compare his token with #72 to decide whether to stay or leave - Leave if you are more than 20 people away from current person being served (i.e. #52)